Preview Changes will not be visible to customers until published.

 If none are selected, advisors will have access to all available firm-wide templates and can select their own.

-Additionally, if eSign is enabled you will also designate what should happen when a document is sent under Document Automation.
-(Currently only the option shown below is available -- we'll be adding more scenarios soon!)
+Additionally, if eSign is enabled, you will also designate what should happen when a document is sent under Document Automation.
+(Currently, only the option shown below is available -- we'll be adding more scenarios soon!)
+Next, under Document Required, select Yes or No -- if "Yes" then an advisor must attach a document when using that Engagement.

 Finally, you can also decide whether an advisor will be allowed to upload a "wet" signed document in PDF format instead of obtaining electronic signatures.
 (This is only available if eSignature is enabled on your firm account.)